Matt Hoverman: Plays

 Plays include In Transit (FringeNYC Overall Excellence Award for Outstanding Playwriting), The Audience (co-author, Drama Desk nomination for Best New Musical), The Student (winner, Samuel French OOB Short Play Festival), The Glint (Broadway reading starring Beau Bridges, Jean Smart, Michael McKean and Cecily Strong), Thrillsville (George Street Playhouse reading starring Edie Falco, Richard Kind, Grant Shaud and Adriane Lenox), Who You See Here (La Jolla Playhouse workshop, directed by Christopher Ashley), Christmas Shorts (published by Samuel French), and Searching for God in Suburbia (Huntington Theatre Breaking Ground Festival).

 Achievements

 Five of his short plays have been finalists for the Actors Theatre of Louisville's Heideman Award.
 He has been in residence at the Ojai Playwrights Conference, the Edward Albee Foundation, and the Berkshire Playwrights Lab.

 As a TV writer, Hoverman won the 2014 Daytime Emmy for Outstanding Writing in an Animated Program and the 2015 Humanitas Prize for Children's Animation for his work on the PBS Kids TV show Arthur.
-He has also written for Curious George, Sofia the First, Goldie & Bear, Fancy Nancy and is currently the head writer for Firebuds.
+He has also written for Curious George, Sofia the First, Goldie & Bear, Fancy Nancy and Firebuds.
 He co-wrote the screenplay for Any Day Now by Garage Films/Albert Uria, a short film that has won 4 awards and is an official selection of over 30 film festivals.